RQISL/portfolio-project-5-robert-quinlan/README.md

     </details>

 -------------------------------------------------------------------------------------------------------
-# Design and development the Art Gallery for desktop & mobile devices
+# Design and development of the Art Gallery for desktop & mobile devices

 * This logo is a unique art painting that features spot color and brush strokes.
 The painting is designed with the full name of the artist, who is known for her talent in fine art.